3MIYABI/ORIGAMID/README.md

 `CMakeLists.txt`.

 The patch exposes a private method required for SQLite3 file header encryption.
-Due to its simplicity, the patch should work for newer SQLite3 versions witho
+Due to its simplicity, the patch should work for newer SQLite3 versions without changes.

+## Rela